Lake Weslemkoon Conservation Association

 Every year on Saturday afternoon of the Labour Day weekend, families and friends gather at Tanglewood Marina to take part in a treasure hunt of epic proportions.
 The hunting takes between 2 and 3 hours, depending on how hard the clues are and how far you have to walk!
 Some families run, others go very slowly (the winner has to plan the hunt for the following year).

-Save the date for the 2020 hunt, on Saturday September 5th.
-It is being organized by the McGrath family, winner of this year’s hunt.
+Save the date for the 2024 hunt, on Saturday August 31st.
+It is being organized by the Myles family, winner of the 2023 hunt.
+Cost is $10 per family for the hunt.
 Look for more information on Facebook.

 At one station two participants had to add a black beard to their faces.